The Misfit’s Guide to Content Writing

 - eCommerce

 When SEOing, broadly speaking, it will sit in one of two categories: off-page SEO or on-page SEO.
 You’ll either be working on your website or away from it.
-For example, content will be produced on your site but promoting your content happens outside of your site, on the socials and the like.
+Content will be produced on your site, but promotion happens outside of your site, on the socials and the like.

-You have different (meaty) slices sitting together.
-One slice is technical SEO, the other might be content SEO—you get the idea.
-Now, to give you the very best (tasty) chance of smashing your traffic goals you need all the slices.
+There are different (meaty) slices.
+One slice might be technical SEO, another, local SEO, and one might be content SEO.
+To give you the very best (tasty) chance of smashing traffic goals, you need all the slices.

 User Experience (UX).